salonishah331/SudokuAI/README.md

-# SudokuAI
+# Sudoku AI

-Solves a Sudoku puzzle using AI techniques
+Creates a Sudoku puzzle board and uses Constraint Propogration and Search algorithms to optimally solve the puzzle.